Get a free, no obligation personal loan quote with rates as low as 9.99%

 While there are many factors that have contributed to a rise in mortgage defaults across Canada, one of the largest is our unemployment rate, which is currently at 5.2%.

-Although the unemployment rate is low enough to avoid a recession, it may cause the BoC to raise its interest rates again later in 2023.
+Although the unemployment rate is low enough to avoid a recession, it may cause the BoC to raise its interest rates again, even though the rate was just recently cut.
 This could worsen Canada’s financial and economic conditions, upset our rate-sensitive housing market, and lead to a higher possibility of mortgage default among homeowners who can’t afford their payments.

 According to the President and CEO of Scotiabank, around 20,000 borrowers are more vulnerable to mortgage default because they have high loan-to-value mortgages (LTV), weak credit scores, low chequing account deposits, and homes whose value is susceptible to market conditions.